-The beauty of Longboat is critical for the character of Longboat.
+The green and colorful beauty of Longboat is critical for the character of Longboat.
 The protection of this physical beauty is so significant that any discussion of the future must address how the aesthetic environment will be protected and enhanced.
-Buried power lines, landscaping along GMD, the issue of Australian pines, use of Florida friendly landscaping on GMD, and in other public or private areas are all related back to this issue of aesthetics.
+Buried power lines, landscaping along GMD, use of Florida friendly landscaping on GMD, and in other public or private areas are all related back to this issue of aesthetics.